vberlier/mudkip/README.md

 Mudkip doesn't require any configuration.
 You can however overwrite some of the default settings with command-line options or a configuration file.

-For instance, when running any command, you can use the `--preset` option to overwrite the default preset with `alabaster` if you want to use the [Alabaster](https://alabaster.readthedocs.io/en/latest/) theme instead of the default [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.
+For instance, when running any command, you can use the `--preset` or `-p` option to overwrite the default preset with `alabaster` if you want to use the [Alabaster](https://alabaster.readthedocs.io/en/latest/) theme instead of the default [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.

 ```
 $ mudkip build --preset alabaster